Air Travel for Your Puppy: Is It OK?

 How Can CitizenShipper Help?

-on the situation, shipping a puppy by air may not be the best option.
+Depending on the situation, shipping a puppy by air may not be the best option.
 In cases like that, it may be better to pick them up by car instead.
+Don’t have time to drive across the country?
+CitizenShipper connects you with drivers who specialize in puppy transport, avoiding cargo hold risks.
+Basically, how it works is that they’ll pick up the puppy for you and drive them to your home.

-ing, it’ll be much less traumatic for them; this is especially true for larger pups, which would otherwise be placed in the plane’s cargo hold.
+If anything, it’ll be much less traumatic for them; this is especially true for larger pups, which would otherwise be placed in the plane’s cargo hold.

 Should I Ship a Puppy by Air?

 There are many things to keep in mind when you’re shipping a puppy by plane.
-Given all that’s involved, especially with the ongoing pandemic, it’s important that you do your research beforehand.
+Given all that’s involved, especially with the ongoing pandemic, you must do your research beforehand.
+Did you recently buy a pup?
+Looking for a pet transporter?
+We’ve got you covered.
+Simply fill in this form to get started!